davidarendsen/fluxquerybuilder/README.md

 ```

 ## Documentation
-The documentation of this project is available in the [doc folder](docs/00-index.md).
+The documentation of this project is available in the [docs folder](docs/00-index.md).

 ## Testing